gayatribandaru/CMPE255_Team_Project_InsightfulMiners/README.md

 - Selection of multilingual datasets for analysis.

 - Development of preprocessing tools for language normalization.

-- Application of TF-IDF for term importance weighting.

 - Implementation of a topic modeling algorithm compatible with TF-IDF outputs.